SteeltoeOSS/Samples/README.md

-# SteelToe Sample Applications
+# Steeltoe Sample Applications
-This repo contains several sample applications illustrating how to use the SteelToe frameworks.
+This repo contains several sample applications illustrating how to use the Steeltoe frameworks.

 AppVeyor Master:  Coming soon!